KelllyChen/AIPI510_Final_Project/README.md

 - Thumbnails: Images associated with each video.

 ## Power Analysis
-The power analysis is conducted to determine the required sample size for detecting a medium effect size (d=0.5) with a significance level (α=0.5) and power (β=0.8) The calculated sample size ensures reliable statistical analysis.
+- The power analysis is conducted to determine the required sample size for detecting a medium effect size (d=0.5) with a significance level (α=0.5) and power (β=0.8) The calculated sample size ensures reliable statistical analysis.
+- The calculated sample size is 64.

 ## Exploratory Data Analysis (EDA)